Logo

 Port Lympia, Nice France.

-You won’t see a collection of mega yachts here but that’s a plus as the area is more suitable for a day of relaxation away from the crowds of tourists in other parts of the Nice.
-Its small fishing village vibe is apparent with the collection of fishing boats on the east side of the port and the colorful mango yellow, pink, and light red buildings around the port.
+You won’t see a collection of mega yachts here, but that’s a plus.
+The area is more suitable for relaxing away from the crowds of tourists in other parts of the Nice.
+Its small fishing village look is obvious with the collection of fishing boats on the east side of the port.
+Also notable are the colorful mango yellow, pink, and light red buildings around the port.

 Port Lympia, Nice France.